 Are you looking for funding sources for cleantech companies?

-Whether you are looking for pre-seed, Series A or B funding, there are lots of funding sources for cleantech companies now available to help you on your journey.
+There are many funding sources for cleantech companies now available to help you on your journey.
+This could be pre-seed, seed, Series A or B funding,

 The article below gives information about the funding climate in general and a list of sources.